rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 <!-- what kind of thing can be passed as an argument?
 Presumably when we use it
 for real we won't pass it `true` or `false` as an argument, but some condition that will evaluate to true or false?
-In which case, should below be phrased "If the argument evaluates to true" and an exaplanation of that?
+In which case, should below be phrased "If the argument evaluates to true" and an explanation of that?
 Or maybe even a working example would be better, this could be misleading -->
 <!-- We were trying to really break it down, to show just how the `assert!`
 macro works and what it looks like for it to pass or fail, before we got into